-Australia fully implements the United Nations Security Council (UNSC) sanctions regime in relation to Mali.
+Australia fully implements the United Nations Security Council (UNSC) sanctions regime in relation to Iraq.

-This page summarises the sanctions measures imposed by the UNSC and implemented by Australia in relation to Mali.
+This page summarises the current sanctions measures imposed by the UNSC and implemented by Australia in relation to Iraq.

 This page also includes information on de-listing requests from a designated person or entity and useful links.